roysubhankar/dwt-domain-adaptation/README.md

-# Domain Whitening Transform for Unsupervised Domain Adaptation
+# Domain Whitening Transform for Unsupervised Domain Adaptation (CVPR 2019)

 Official PyTorch github repository for the paper [Unsupervised Domain Adaptation using Feature-Whitening and Consensus Loss](http://openaccess.thecvf.com/content_CVPR_2019/html/Roy_Unsupervised_Domain_Adaptation_Using_Feature-Whitening_and_Consensus_Loss_CVPR_2019_paper.html) published in The Conference on Computer Vision and Pattern Recognition (**CVPR**) held at Long Beach, California in June, 2019.